These top 7 functional foods for your health help your body by preventing disease and promoting well-being.

 If you're a vegan, then the other source of omega-3 is to consider the freshly ground flaxseed vs oil debate.

-Apart from the high quality protein in fatty fish, it's the source of two other very important omega 3 fatty acids; in a well researched trial, along with evening primrose oil, they were shown to dramatically reduce hyperactivity and attention deficit in children.
+Apart from the high quality protein in cold-water fish, it is the source of two other very important omega 3 fatty acids; in a well-researched trial, along with evening primrose oil, they were shown to dramatically reduce hyperactivity and attention deficit in children.

-A large part of the brain is made of omega-3 fatty acids; it's vitally important in young and old.
+A large part of the brain is made of omega-3 fatty acids; it is vitally important in young and old.